 Filter or recirculate pool when shocking?

-If giving the pool a very strong shock then it can be a good idea to use the recirculate setting for perhaps an hour to mix the shock without the water passing through the filter.
+If the pool is given a very strong shock, then it can be a good idea to use the recirculate setting for perhaps an hour to mix the shock without the water passing through the filter.
 When just giving the pool a normal shock then you can leave the pool on filter.